 Test 2: the child would suffer hardship if they were unable to attend the preferred school.

 Hardship means severe suffering of any kind, not merely difficulty or inconvenience, which is likely to be experienced as a result of the child attending a different school.
 Applicants must provide detailed information about both the type and severity of any likely hardship at the time of application.

-- 4. Children who have an elder sibling in attendance at the preferred school and who will still be in attendance at the proposed admission date; (for admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parents marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners). - 5.
-Children living within the catchment area of the preferred school. - 6.
-Children who attend partnership establishments defined as a major contributing schools.
+- 3. Children who have an elder sibling in attendance at the preferred school and who will still be attending the school at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parents marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4.
+Children living within the catchment area of the preferred school. - 5.
+Children who attend certain primary or middle schools defined as major contributory primary and middle schools:

-The major contributing partnership schools include: Forsbrook CE (C) Primary School Fulford Primary School Meir Heath Academy Springcroft Primary School St. Peter CE (VA) Primary School (Caverswall) The William Amory Primary School
+The major contributing Partnership Schools include:

+Forsbrook CE (C) Primary School

+Fulford Primary School

+Meir Heath Academy

+Springcroft Primary School

+St. Peter CE (VA) Primary School (Caverswall)

+The William Amory Primary School

-7. Other children arranged in order of priority according to how near their home addresses are to the main gate of the school, determined by a straight-line measurement on an ordnance survey map.
+6. Other children arranged in order of priority according to how near their home addresses are to the main gate of the school, determined by a straight-line measurement as calculated by the local authority's geographical information system.

-Where it is not possible to accommodate all children applying for places within a particular category then the Admissions Authority will allocate available places in accordance with the remaining criteria.
-If for instance, all the catchment area children cannot be accommodated at the school, children who are catchment area children and satisfy category (3) will receive offers of a place, followed by children who live in the catchment area and satisfy category (4), etc.
+Where it is not possible to accommodate all children applying for places within a particular category then the local authority will allocate the available places in accordance with the remaining criteria.
+If for instance, all the catchment area children cannot be accommodated at a school, children who are resident within the catchment area will be arranged in order of priority according to the remaining criteria i.e. criteria 6 and then criteria 7.

-8. Additional Notes
+4. Additional Notes